Meat Rigs & Trolling Flies

 Fly Protector Sleeves

-Included with every storage box is the free protector sleeves that slide down of the stands on Mylar in today's popular trolling flies.
+You can purchase soup straws that can be used protector sleeves that slide down of the stands on Mylar in today's popular trolling flies.
 These tubes prevent the Mylar from becoming a tangled wad and makes removing flies, or storing them on helluva a lot easier.
 Prior to coming up with this original idea, it was a fight to remove flies that meant stands were tangled and some got broke off.
 Over time, this would render a costly fly useless.

 If you're into just single treble hooks